 One year, she took the gymnastics team on a training trip to China and taught sports psychology classes to Sehome athletes.

 Bonna Giller (née Schibret) plays basketball for Western Washington University in 1979.
-(Photo courtesy of WWU Special Collections)
+(Photo courtesy WWU Special Collections)

 With athletes of any gender, coaching success should be marked not just by wins or professional accomplishments, but also by encouraging personal growth and enjoyment, said coaches like Saletto and longtime former Sehome tennis coach Bonna Giller.
 Giller’s no-cut tennis program at Sehome produced a legacy of state championships and large turnouts of 60–90 players for boys and girls seasons.